fajerjordan/reading-notes/README.md

 ### Recently, I participate in a __Software Development Camp__ with __Abdul Aziz Al Ghurair School of Advanced Computing (ASAC)__, I'm very happy to learn with wonderful people :purple_heart:

-### In this simple web site, I will summarize all topic that we learn in this course and save it as reading notes to go back to easily when I need it, and this is my [GitHub](https://github.com/majida-hatamleh) Account,wherever I will share it. let's go :point_down:
+### In this simple web site, I will summarize all topic that we learn in this course and save it as reading notes to go back to easily when I need it, and this is my [GitHub](https://github.com/majida-hatamleh) Account,wherever I will share it. let's go :

 ## Table of Contents:

- ### :one: Code 102: Reading Notes
+ ### Code 102: Reading Notes

 Read       | Link
  ------------- |:-------------: